History of the Golden State Warriors: 2015–16: 73–9 record and NBA Finals defeat

-The Death Lineup, more new achievements, and back-to-back titles
+2016–18: The Dynasty – Death Lineup, back-to-back titles, and further success

 On July 4, 2016, Kevin Durant announced he would leave the Oklahoma City Thunder in order to sign a 2-year contract with the Golden State Warriors.
 On July 7, Durant signed his contract, which gave the Warriors a fourth All-NBA player on their team.
 The Durant signing made the Warriors the prohibitive favorites to win the NBA championship, according to oddsmakers.

 The Warriors posted many notable achievements during the 2016–17 regular season.
 On November 7, 2016, Stephen Curry set the NBA record for most 3-pointers in a game with 13, in a 116–106 win over the Pelicans.
 On December 5, 2016, Klay Thompson scored 60 points in 29 minutes, in a 142–106 victory over the Pacers.
 In doing so, Thompson became the first player in NBA history to score 60 or more points in fewer than 30 minutes of playing time.
 Stephen Curry, Kevin Durant, Draymond Green, and Klay Thompson were all named to the 2017 NBA All-Star Game, making the Warriors only the eighth team in NBA history to have four All-Stars.
 On February 10, 2017, Draymond Green recorded a triple-double with 12 rebounds, 10 assists, and 10 steals, becoming the first player in NBA history to post a triple-double with fewer than 10 points.
 On March 2, 2017, the Warriors' streak for most games without back-to-back losses ended at 146 with a 94–87 loss to the Chicago Bulls.
 The streak eclipsed the previous record of 95 held by the Utah Jazz.